Jakob Ingebrigtsen: Athletic goals and interests

 Ingebrigtsen has stated he would like to break every record from the 1500 metres up to the marathon.
 Thus far, Ingebrigtsen has broken the short track 1500 metres, short track mile, 2000 metres and 3000 metres world records, along with the two mile world best.

-Ingebrigtsen has stated he considers running "the ultimate sport", and that he enjoys that the sport is "so basic, brutal, in the way that it is man against man, woman against woman.
+Ingebrigtsen considers running "the ultimate sport", and enjoys that it is "so basic, brutal, in the way that it is man against man, woman against woman.
 If you are first to finish, you have won.
 You don't need to ask anyone who is the best."

 In June 2025, the Ingebrigtsen brothers, along with Karoline Bjerkeli Grovdal and Marthe Kristoffersen, launched the Spring Run Club, open to all individuals interested in learning more about running.
 Ingebrigtsen said the team wants "...to share our knowledge and help grow a global running movement, for everyone that loves running".
-Other noted members of the club include Wilma Torbiörnsson, Marte Hovland, Malin Hoelsveen, Magnus Tuv Myhre, and Andreas Fjeld Halvorsen (as of Q4 2025).
+As of 2025, other noted members of the club include Wilma Torbiörnsson, Marte Hovland, Malin Hoelsveen, Magnus Tuv Myhre, and Andreas Fjeld Halvorsen.

 Media appearances

 From 2016 to 2021, Ingebrigtsen starred in a Norwegian reality show called Team Ingebrigtsen, which revolved around him and his brothers, showing the trials and tribulations of middle-distance running.
 The concept for the show was inspired years earlier, when Ingebrigtsen appeared as a ten year old on a Norwegian show that profiled young athletes.
-The New York Times described the show as "relentlessly authentic", and it became so popular in Norway that Ingebrigtsen has stated he has trouble going outside in his home country without being recognized.
+The New York Times described the show as "relentlessly authentic", and it became so popular in Norway that Ingebrigtsen has stated he has trouble going outside in his home country without being recognised.

 In September 2024, Amazon Prime released the first season of Ingebrigtsen: Born to Run, a six-episode documentary series.
 It stars Jakob, as well as his brothers Henrik and Filip, in the lead up to the 2024 Summer Olympics.
-Gjert is notably absent from the show, as the brothers released a statement accusing him of abuse the previous year.
+Gjert was not featured in the series.
+The Irish Times called the show "part family reality show, part training manual, part travelogue", and considered the "family side" of the show to be "compelling viewing", since it shows "how the once closely-knit and seemingly idyllic Ingebrigtsen family unit is now broken beyond repair".

-In late July 2024, with the goal of getting Norwegians excited and confident in their athletes for the 2024 Summer Olympics, Jakob, Filip, and Henrik Ingebrigtsen released a pop song titled "Ingen gjør det bedre" (Nobody Does It Better) under the handle The IngebritZ.
+In late July 2024, Jakob, Filip, and Henrik Ingebrigtsen released a pop song titled "Ingen gjør det bedre" (Nobody Does It Better) under the handle The IngebritZ, aiming to build excitement in Norway ahead of the 2024 Summer Olympics.